 - Recommended supplements to address nutrient deficiencies

-While macronutrients — carbs, fats and proteins — are the three basic components of our diet, micronutrients are the vitamins and minerals that are vital to our wellbeing.
+While macronutrients — carbs, fats, and proteins — are the three basic components of our diet, micronutrients are the vitamins and minerals that are vital to our well-being.
 Most people with Hashimoto’s have numerous micronutrient deficiencies.
-In fact, I would argue that due to our current farming practices and the Standard American Diet (S.A.D.), micronutrient depletions are a factor for most people!
+(2) In fact, I would argue that due to our current farming practices and the Standard American Diet (S.A.D.), micronutrient depletions are a factor for most people!

-Nutrient deficiencies can occur as a result of eating nutrient-poor foods, following a calorie-restricted diet, having inflammation from infections or food sensitivities, taking certain medications, or having an imbalance of gut bacteria.
+Nutrient deficiencies can occur as a result of eating nutrient-poor foods or foods with less bioavailable (easily and readily absorbed and used) nutrients, following a calorie-restricted diet, having inflammation from infections or food sensitivities, taking certain medications, or having an imbalance of gut bacteria.
+(8-10)

-Even people who are eating organic, nutrient-dense diets are at risk for micronutrient deficiencies, as factors like low stomach acid, fat malabsorption, and a deficiency in digestive enzymes will result in many of us not being able to properly break down the nutrients from the foods that we’re eating.
+Even people who are eating organic, nutrient-dense diets are at risk for micronutrient deficiencies, as factors like low stomach acid, fat malabsorption, and a deficiency in digestive enzymes will result in many of us not being able to properly break down the nutrients from the foods we eat.
+(10)

-These nutrient deficiencies contribute to the development of Hashimoto’s as well as many of its symptoms.
-Restoring one’s nutrient levels through nutrient-dense foods, supplementation, and optimizing digestion are some of the fastest ways to feel better with Hashimoto’s and begin to restore the body!
+I believe that restoring one’s nutrient levels through nutrient-dense foods, supplementation, and optimizing digestion, are some of the fastest ways to feel better with Hashimoto’s and begin to restore the body!

 The 7 Most Common Nutrient Deficiencies in Hashimoto’s

-Thiamine, (also known as B1), is a vitamin that is responsible for converting carbohydrates into energy and also helps with the digestion of proteins and fats.
-Thiamine is necessary for the proper release of hydrochloric acid in the stomach, which is required for proper protein digestion — essential for healing from Hashimoto’s.
+Thiamine (vitamin B1) is responsible for converting carbohydrates into energy.
+It also helps with the digestion of proteins and fats.
+(17) Thiamine is necessary for the proper release of hydrochloric acid in the stomach, which is required for proper protein digestion — essential for healing from Hashimoto’s.
 It has been found to often be deficient in people with Hashimoto’s and Crohn’s disease.
+(12)

-I wrote an entire article about thiamine a couple of years ago, and I still get hugs from readers at conferences as well as messages from people who have turned their life around with using thiamine.
+I wrote an article about thiamine a couple of years ago, and I still get hugs from readers at conferences, as well as messages from people who have turned their life around using thiamine.
 I recently received a letter from a reader who started on disability due to her thyroid fatigue and, with the use of thiamine, was able to return back to work!

 Thiamine helped me resolve my fatigue and the low blood pressure I battled for as long as I could remember.
 (It was sometimes as low as 80/50 mmHg!)
 My blood pressure has always tested normal after I started this supplement a few years ago.

-Research has shown that a dose of 600 mg per day can turn fatigue around in 3 to 5 days, and 36 percent of my surveyed readers said B1 supplementation made them feel better.
+Research suggests that a dose of 600 mg of thiamine per day can turn fatigue around in three to five days.
+(13) In my survey of 2232 people with Hashimoto’s, 36 percent of respondents reported that B1 supplementation made them feel better.

-Clues that you may have a thiamine deficiency include: having Hashimoto’s or another autoimmune condition, irritable bowel syndrome (IBS), fatigue, low blood pressure, low stomach acid, brain fog, or adrenal and blood sugar issues.
-You may also feel worse after drinking alcohol or after taking L-glutamine.
+Signs of thiamine deficiency can include: having Hashimoto’s or other autoimmune conditions, irritable bowel syndrome (IBS), fatigue, low blood pressure, low stomach acid, brain fog, and/or adrenal and blood sugar issues.

 Recommended Supplement: Benfomax from Pure Encapsulations